 Palliative care, or preventing and controlling side effects during treatment, will be a major goal of your health care team.

 If there is a chance of infection, some patients may receive antivirals or antibiotic medications.
 If treatments increase the risk of a blood clot, a blood thinning agent might be used to prevent a heart attack or stroke.

 More Palliative Care

 Doses may be lowered in patients with liver or kidney disease and to help prevent side effects like peripheral neuropathy, a type of nerve damage that may cause weakness, numbness and pain.

-Hair loss, a worry for many, is not common with all treatments, so be sure to ask your doctor about your specific regimen.
+Hair loss, a worry for many patients, is not common with all treatments, so be sure to ask your doctor about your specific regimen.
 And remember, if you do lose your hair, it usually grows back after treatment ends.

 First-Line Use for Revlimid

 In February 2015, Revlimid (lenalidomide) plus dexamethasone was given another approved use for patients newly diagnosed with multiple myeloma and can now be used as first-line treatment.
-Lenalidomide is a derivative of thalidomide, another drug used in multiple myeloma.
+Lenalidomide is a derivative of thalidomide, another drug treatment used in multiple myeloma.

 Median progression-free survival (PFS), the length of time a patient lives from starting a study to disease progression or death was the primary endpoint of a study evaluating Revlimid.
 PFS for patients receiving Revlimid plus dexamethasone was about 25 months compared to 21 months in those receiving melphalan, prednisone and thalidomide.